Building sand merchant in Hampshire

 Per square metre

-As a rough guide, you need 60 bricks for each square metre of single skin wall, but this is dependent on the strength of mixture and whether you are allowing for perforations or holes.
-We would recommend buying 5% more sand than estimated, so that you do not run short of what you need to complete your project.
+As a rough guide, you need 60 bricks for each square metre of single skin wall, but this is dependent on the strength of the mixture and whether you are allowing for perforations or holes.
+We recommend buying 5% more sand than estimated so that you do not run short of what you need to complete your project.

 Differences between plastering sand and building sand

-In order to make plastering sand, all the particles are cleaned and washed in order to take out the salt, silt and clay content.
+In order to make plastering sand, all the particles are cleaned and washed to take out the salt, silt and clay content.

 Most people prefer to use plastering sand over builders sand for rendering as there is less shrinkage and cracking once it has dried.